-- Credit and Debit Processing Allows our customers to send and accept card payments.
-These payments can be made using any of our payment channels, as further described below. - Automated Clearing House ("ACH") Processing Our ACH processing capabilities allow our customers to send and accept traditional and same-day ACH transactions. - Instant Funding Our instant funding capabilities allow our customers to transfer funds directly to a consumer's debit or prepaid card.
+- Credit and Debit Processing Allows our customers to send and accept card payments, including virtual credit card payments.
+These payments can be made using any of our payment channels, as further described below. - Automated Clearing House ("ACH") Processing Our ACH processing capabilities allow our customers to send and accept traditional and same-day ACH transactions.

+• Instant Funding - Our instant funding capabilities allow our customers to transfer funds directly to a consumer's debit or prepaid card.
 We have created a proprietary process that decreases processing delays typically associated with traditional fund disbursements.